ergonode/docs/docs/backend/modules/exporter-shopware-6.md

 ## Introduction

-Module extending Ergonode operation with a new export channel to Shopware6.
+Module which extends Ergonode functionality with a new export channel to Shopware6.

-We believe that Ergonode is the source of truth, so add new property, category, cross-selling etc...
+We believe that Ergonode is the source of truth, so first you need to add new property, category, cross-selling etc which would match objects in Shopware6

-In products are base on `Product number`, in Custom fields are base on `Technical name`.
+Products are based on `Product number` and Custom fields on `Technical name`.

 ## Process
-All the magic will start in the first handler. `ExporterShopware6\Infrastructure\ProcessExportCommandHandler`  Which is responsible for starting the export process to Shopware6.
+All the magic starts in the first handler. `ExporterShopware6\Infrastructure\ProcessExportCommandHandler`  Which is responsible for starting the export process to Shopware6.

 1. Start Export
 2. Step-by-step process Export